Enzoic/enzoic-react-password-strength/README.md

-# PasswordPing React Password Strength Meter
+# Enzoic React Password Strength Meter

-The [PasswordPing](https://www.passwordping.com) React Password Strength Meter replaces existing password strength meters for signup and password change forms.
+The [Enzoic](https://www.enzoic.com) React Password Strength Meter replaces existing password strength meters for signup and password change forms.
- It not only provides a typical, algorithmic strength estimation, based on the [zxcvbn](https://github.com/dropbox/zxcvbn) library, but also verifies that the password is not known to be compromised by checking it against PasswordPing's Passwords API.
+ It not only provides a typical, algorithmic strength estimation, based on the [zxcvbn](https://github.com/dropbox/zxcvbn) library, but also verifies that the password is not known to be compromised by checking it against Enzoic's Passwords API.

-The password strength meter is free to use for up to 100,000 requests per month against the PasswordPing API.
+The password strength meter is free to use for up to 100,000 requests per month against the Enzoic API.
 After that, the meter will fallback to zxcvbn checks only.

 ## Install in your project

-`npm install --save passwordping-react-password-strength`
+`npm install --save enzoic-react-password-strength`

 _Note: react/react-dom is a peer dependency.
 You should be using this in a React project._

 ## Using the tool

 ```
-<PasswordPing
+<Enzoic
   className="customClass"
   style={{ display: 'none' }}
   minLength={5}